knetikcloud/knetikcloud-javascript-client/docs/UsersInventoryApi.md

 var opts = {
-  'filterTemplate': "filterTemplate_example", // String | Filter for entitlements using a specified template 'size': 25, // Number | The number of objects returned per page 'page': 1, // Number | The number of the page returned, starting with 1 'order': "id:ASC" // String | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC]
+  'filterTemplate': "filterTemplate_example", // String | Filter for entitlements using a specified template 'filterNameSearch': "filterNameSearch_example", // String | Filter for items whose name starts with a given string.
+  'size': 25, // Number | The number of objects returned per page 'page': 1, // Number | The number of the page returned, starting with 1 'order': "id:ASC" // String | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC]